Home > How to Tips

 2. Create a bootable macOS Sequoia USB installer.

-3. Boot your Mac from the USB bootable installer to finish a clean install of macOS 15
+3. Boot your Mac from the installer to install macOS from the USB boot drive

 Step 1: Download the macOS Sequoia full installer